We are all so finite, so fragile but filled with ego. We so need to be informed by the infinite.

 I can remember back in and around 1964 working with my dad and his friend with a 4’x4′ pegboard, where we did our first simple on/off switching experiments.
 Simple switches — off/on, yes/no, 0/1, positive/negative — all apply.
 Even though we graduated to a circuit board, there was always so much more to learn.
 In 1980, I was invited by two scholars to come to the Institut Henri Poincaré in Paris.
 Those discussions focused on Bell’s inequality and at no time did we think to engage Poincaré’s simple, off/on switching which he named birfurcation theory .
 Now, pulling together as many loose ends as possible, I ask, “How does quantum foam generate its first relations whereby there is a bifurcation identity?”
 How do simple switches — positive/negative, off/on, yes/no, or 0/1 — apply?

-Though unable to get inside the work of Edward Frankel and Robert Langlands — perhaps somebody can help with that — that study cause me to reflect on the very first notation.
+Though unable to get inside the work of Edward Frenkel and Robert Langlands — perhaps somebody can help with that — that study has caused me to reflect on the very first notation.

 Although Wheeler’s 1955 quantum foam has morphed in quantum spin states and loop quantum gravity (LQG) and its essentials are now studied by thousands in hundreds of different groups around the world , none have redefined the infinite.
-As a result, they going in circles.
-They’re stuck.
+As a result, they go in circles.

 Quantum Foam is a soft combination of words.
 And in this regard, even the words, titanium balls, are soft as well.
 The spheres within that dynamic gif, with the first five notations, are defined by pure math — all the mathematics that define the space/time and matter/energy at the Planck scale.
 There is nothing foamy about these spheres.
 These are the base units of all space and time and all mass and charge.

-Also, never stopping, this exquisite piling on — the dynamic gif just above barely captures that potential — is perfection rapidly unfolding.
+Also, never stopping, this exquisite piling on — the dynamic gif just above barely captures that potential — is “a perfection” rapidly unfolding.
 By the tenth notation there are 1,073,741,824 scaling vertices.
-It all begins with the first doubling with eight point free dimensionless vertices.
+It all begins with the first doubling from 1 to eight.
+These could also be called pointfree, dimensionless vertices.
 The second has 64, and then 512 at the third, 4096 at the fourth, 32,768 at the fifth.
 These first five doublings capture the deep essence about our finite-infinite relation.
-Within pointfree geometries, those node-to-node relations are keys to understanding.
-The face to face relations are also defined within that dynamic gif.
-Here the first triangles become the first tetrahedrons which become the first pentastars which eventually become the first octahedrons:
+Within these pointfree geometries, there are necessarily node-to-node relations, edge-to-edge relations, face-to-face relations, and object-to-obect relations.
+Then, there will be groups of object to groups of objects.
+All are keys to understanding.
+Within the dynamic image (GIF) just above, the centers of every sphere, actively defining the sphere also begin to define the first triangles, then the first tetrahedrons.

 Harmony as the essence of dynamics.